torvalds/linux/Documentation/admin-guide/pm/cpuidle.rst

 The special "idle" task becomes runnable if there are no other runnable tasks assigned to the given CPU and the CPU is then regarded as idle.
-In other words, in Linux idle CPUs run the code of the "idle" task called *the idle loop*.
+In other words, in GNU/Linux idle CPUs run the code of the "idle" task called *the idle loop*.
 That code may cause the processor to be put into one of its idle states, if they are supported, in order to save energy, but if the processor does not support any idle states, or there is not enough time to spend in an idle state before the